VirtQE-S1/ESX-LISA/README.md

 Provides utility functions used by the automation.

 ### OSAbstractions.ps1
 Functions that return a OS specific command line.
-This was added when Integrated services were added to FreeBSD.

 ## Command sample
 A test run is driven by an XML file.
 A sample command might look like the following: